 Sagi Haviv, born June 1974 in Israel, is a partner and designer at Chermayeff & Geismar, the Manhattan-based studio that needs little introduction.

-Sagi will kindly answer questions from Logo Design Love readers, so if there’s anything you want to ask, leave your question in a comment or message.
+Sagi has kindly agree to answer questions from Logo Design Love readers, so if there’s anything you want to ask, leave a comment or message.

-Among his projects for the firm are the logo designs and identity systems for the Library of Congress, National Parks of New York Harbor, Radio Free Europe, the John D. and Catherine T. MacArthur Foundation, and the fashion brand Armani Exchange.
+Among his projects for the firm are the logos and identity systems for the Library of Congress, National Parks of New York Harbor, Radio Free Europe, the John D. and Catherine T. MacArthur Foundation, and the fashion brand Armani Exchange.

-Sagi designed the award-winning animation “Logomotion,” (YouTube video embedded below) a ten-minute tribute to the firm’s famous trademarks that was not only the first animated trademark sequence of such scope, but also introduced a new approach to showcasing a firm’s portfolio.
+Sagi designed the award-winning animation Logomotion — a ten-minute tribute to the firm’s trademarks that introduced a new approach to showcasing the portfolio.

 Other motion graphics work includes the opening sequence for the Emmy Award winning PBS documentary series Carrier.